fmmendonca/SMS-Coastal/README.md

 ### Schedule SMS-Coastal

-On computers running the Windows operating system, the easiest way to schedule a task is by creating a `.bat` file and link it in Task Scheduler.
+On computers running the operating system Windows, the easiest way to schedule a task is by creating a `.bat` file and link it in Task Scheduler.
 SMS-Coastal can be scheduled to run using the file `.\source\run_smsc.bat`.
 To run this file correctly, Conda’s scripts and binaries must be registered in the system’s `Path` variable.
 For a standard Miniconda installation, the required paths are:

 ```
 C:\Users\<username>\AppData\Local\miniconda3\condabin
 C:\Users\<username>\AppData\Local\miniconda3\Scripts
 ```
-Ensure the paths are added to the system's `Path` variable, otherwise the Windows terminal won't recognize Conda commands.
+Find the installation paths in your computer and ensure they are added to the system's `Path` variable, otherwise the Windows terminal won't recognize Conda commands.